Integrable deformations of CFTs and the discrete Hirota equations: Introduction

+In the conformally invariant limit, rapidities are large and the difference between $\sinh(\theta)$ and $\cosh(\theta)$ can be neglected.
+Thus the previous equation yields the energy of the system.
+This differs from the free fermion case by an additive term, in agreement with equation~(\ref{QN}).
+The linear part, $L(N)$, depends on the number of particles with zero rapidity and on the zero point energy, which needs a different treatment.
+The argument just given is heuristic, but in some cases exact formulae for the spectrum of the Hamiltonian have been obtained which agree with the preceding argument in the conformal limit.

 Partition functions of conformal theories must be modular.
-This implies that they can be written as a sum over expressions of the form $\tilde{q}^{\,h-c/24+n}$, where $h$ is a conformal dimension of the theory, $c$ its central charge, and $n\in\NN$.
-Evaluating $Z(Q)$ close to $q=1$ yields in particular
+This implies that they can be written as a sum over expressions of the form $\tilde q^{h-c/24}$, where $\log q \log\tilde q= 4\pi^2$, $h$ is a conformal dimension of the theory and $c$ its central charge.
+The smallest conformal dimension yields the exponent $-c_{eff}/24$.
+Evaluating $Z_L$ close to $q=1$ yields

-where $L$ is Roger's dilogarithm and $x=(x_1,\ldots,x_r)$ is the unique solution of the system of equations
+where $L$ is Roger's dilogarithm and $x=(x_1,\ldots,x_K)$ is the unique solution of the system of equations